Aodh Ollbhar Ó Cárthaigh

-Aodh Ollabhar Ó Carrthoidh aka Aodh Ollbhar Ó Cárthaigh, Gaelic-Irish poet, fl. mid-15th century.
+Aodh Ollabhar Ó Carrthoidh a.k.a.
+Aodh Ollbhar Ó Cárthaigh, Gaelic-Irish poet, fl. mid-15th century.

 Overview

 Ó Cárthaigh was an Irish poet who was active sometime in the middle years of the 15th century.
 His family were natives of Uí Maine.

 He is known from a single surviving poem, Tosach féile fairsinge, which survives in the following manuscripts: